-- (ii) 'Medical need' does not include mild medical conditions, such as asthma or allergies.
-'Social need' does not include a parent's wish that a child attends the school because of a child's aptitude or ability or because their friends attend the school. - (iii) 'Staff' includes all those on the payroll of the school.
-'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent. - (iv) A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool. - (v) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or sister, step brother or step sister living as one family unit at the same address.
+(iii) 'Staff' includes all those on the payroll of the school.
+'Children of staff' refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent.

+(iv) A map of the school's catchment area is available on the school's details page of the Hampshire County Council website www.hants.gov.uk/educationandlearning/findaschool.

+(v) 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses.
-Categories 3 and 4 include children who at the time of application have a sibling for whom the offer of a place at the preferred school or linked junior school has been accepted, even if the sibling is not yet attending. - (vi) 'Displaced' refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school.
+Criteria 4 and 7 include children who at the time of application have a sibling for whom the offer of a place at the preferred school, even if the sibling is not yet attending.

+(vi) 'Displaced' refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school.